Below are COVID-19 related scams Washington consumers should beware of.

 The Federal Trade Commission is warning Americans to beware of scams regarding checks coming from the federal government.
 Keep in mind that the government will not ask you to pay anything up front to get this money.
 No fees.
 No charges.
 No nothing.
 The government also will not call to ask for your Social Security number, bank account, or credit card number.
 Anyone who does is a scammer

 Checks from the Government: Watch out for scams (Federal Trade Commission)

 Consumers have been reporting price gouging during the COVID-19 outbreak.
 Attorney General Bob Ferguson has announced his office is investigating complaints of price gouging in the COVID-19 public-health crisis.

 COVID-19 Investment Scams

 The Washington State Department of Financial Institutions is reminding investors to beware of con artists looking to cash in on the COVID-19 outbreak.
 Before making any major investment decisions you should do your research and verify that you are working with licensed financial professionals.

-- Look Out for Coronavirus-Related Investment Scams (Securities and Exchange Commission)
+Coronavirus-Related Investment Scams (Securities and Exchange Commission)

 FDIC Imposter Scams